Respiratory Technician Education Requirements and Career Info

 Respiratory technicians administer oxygen and breathing treatments to ensure that patients are breathing properly.
 They prepare and test equipment prior to beginning procedures, analyze samples, and maintain records.
 Respiratory technicians typically work under respiratory therapists and physicians and might interact with other health professionals and family members of a patient.

 According to the BLS, much work in respiratory care is being performed by respiratory therapists, but respiratory therapy technicians often provide care under their supervision.
-The BLS predicted faster than average growth of 17% for respiratory therapy technicians between 2012 and 2022.
+The BLS predicted an average growth of 19% for respiratory therapy technicians between 2014 and 2024.

-Employers might require individuals to take the Certified Respiratory Therapist (CRT) exam administered by the National Board for Respiratory Care (www.nbrc.org).
+Employers might require individuals to take the Certified Respiratory Therapist (CRT) exam administered by the National Board for Respiratory Care.
 To take the CRT exam, individuals must have graduated from or be enrolled in a program that's accredited by the Commission on Accreditation for Respiratory Care.